ctco/zephyr-sync/README.md

 ```

 #### Using maven-exec-plugin (deprecated)
-First of all - declare dependency to `zephyr-sync-code`:
+First of all - declare dependency to `zephyr-sync-core`:

 ```
 <dependencies>